-The Reason Code is used by a reservation target to indicate whether a DRP reservation request was successful and is encoded as shown in Table 89.
+The Reason Code is used by a reservation target to indicate whether a DRP reservation request was successful and is encoded as shown in Table 84.
 The Reason Code is set to zero in a DRP IE sent during negotiation by a reservation owner and by a device maintaining an established reservation.
 The Reason Code is set to Modified by a device if some of the MASs claimed in the reservation have been removed or if DRP IEs have been combined, split or both.
+The Reason Code is set to 5 by a reservation target if some of MAS(s) in a DRP IE sent during negotiation by a reservation owner have significant interference.
 The field is reserved if the Reservation Type is Alien BP.

-Value Code Meaning 0 Accepted The DRP reservation request is granted 1 Conflict The DRP reservation request or existing reservation is in conflict with one or more existing DRP reservations 2 Pending The DRP reservation request is being processed 3 Denied The DRP reservation request is rejected or existing DRP reservation can no longer be accepted 4 Modified The DRP reservation is still maintained but has been reduced in size or multiple DRP IEs for the same reservation have been combined 5 - 7 Reserved Reserved negotiation or in conflict.
+Value Code Meaning 0 Accepted The DRP reservation request is granted 1 Conflict The DRP reservation request or existing reservation is in conflict with one or more existing DRP reservations 2 Pending The DRP reservation request is being processed 3 Denied The DRP reservation request is rejected or existing DRP reservation can no longer be accepted 4 Modified The DRP reservation is still maintained but has been reduced in size or multiple DRP IEs for the same reservation have been combined 5 Interfered Some of MAS(s) included in the DRP reservation request have significant interference 6 - 7 Reserved Reserved

+The Reservation Status bit indicates the status of the DRP negotiation process.
+The Reservation Status bit is set to ZERO in a DRP IE for a reservation that is under negotiation or in conflict.
 It is set to ONE by a device granting or maintaining a reservation, which is then referred to as an established reservation.
 The bit is set to ONE if Reservation Type is Alien BP.

-The Reservation Status bit indicates the status of the DRP negotiation process.
-The Reservation Status bit is set to ZERO in a DRP IE for a reservation that is under